federicalupo/model-in-the-loop-fig-lang/README.md

   - t5-small
   - t5-base
   - t5-large
-  - t5-large polynomial learning rate
+  - t5-large with polynomial learning rate

 - Ablation study:
   Two new dataset used for training the model:
   - Fig-QA: it consists of 10256 examples of human-written creative metaphors that are paired as a Winograd schema
   - MNLI: The Multi-Genre Natural Language Inference Corpus is a crowdsourced collection of sentence pairs with textual entailment annotations.
 Given a premise sentence and a hypothesis sentence, the task is to predict whether the premise entails the hypothesis (entailment), contradicts the hypothesis (contradiction), or neither (neutral)

 ## Previous work